johko/blog-posts/hf-blogs/robot-holmes-1.md

 The first shop Holmes entered had high windows which let a lot of light into a rather small room with an unusually high ceiling.
 At the walls there were pictures of all sorts - painting, photographs, sketches, prints.
 Below every single one was a small white sheet with text written on it.

-Holmes turned to the only person in the shop besides him - a woman standing on a sturdy ladder.
+Holmes turned to the only person in the shop besides him - a model standing on a sturdy ladder.
 She was in the process of exchanging one of the pictures on the wall and winced a little when Holmes began to speak.

 "What service do you offer here?", he asked bluntly.
 "I'm an image captioner sir - I caption images.
 Some also call it **Text-to-Image**", she replied with a cheerful voice.
 "People bring me their images and I write down what can be seen on them.
 I inherited this shop from my father.
 You can still see some of his work over there.
 It was never picked up."
 Holmes looked around to where the woman pointed and saw some small images with even smaller notepads below.
 "Not a man of many words it seems", Holmes said.
 "Well, the old times sir.
 A few words were enough then, but nowadays the customers want more and more detailed descriptions."

-"May I ask for your names and can you recommend some other good captioners?", Holmes inquired.
+"May I ask for your name and can you recommend some other good captioners or models in the business?", Holmes inquired.
-"Of course, I go by [LLaVA](https://huggingface.co/spaces/badayvedat/LLaVA) and one of my best colleagues is [InstructBLIP](https://huggingface.co/spaces/library-samples/InstructBLIP).
+"Of course, I go by [InstructBLIP](https://huggingface.co/docs/transformers/model_doc/instructblip).
+One of my best colleagues, who is doing a slightly different kind of Text-to-Image is [MGP-STR](https://huggingface.co/docs/transformers/model_doc/mgp-str#mgp-str).
+I know it is hard to pronounce, but he is really good at finding text in images.
 Feel free to pay him a visit when you have some time."

 Holmes thanked her, said his farewells and stepped back out into the dark city streets.